ebarylko/cmpt-276/finite-state-diagram.md

 appeared on a previous version of the system but has been fixed on the subsequent newer versions, the issue will be moved to DONE.

+Lastly, for states in UNPLANNED, TODO, IN_PROGRESS, and REVIEW, the user can update the issue without moving the issue into a new state.